khenissimehdi/PECS-JAVA/README.md

 }
 ```
 Here the Consumer is the dest list that is going to take elements from the Producer that is in this case src List and consume them ( means putting them inside her )
+**More examples in the directory called EXAMPLES**

 ## 5. A way of thinking that you should avoid
 There is one way of thinking that personally blocked me a lot while trying to understand the PECS is that when we use the `<? extends Class>` or the `<? super Class>` and I start thinking
 about the rule I tend to see the Producer and Consumer as the end goal operation of the method means that when we use the Producer key work I think that we are producing something and that when we use the
 keyword Consumer we are going to consume something, but the good way thinking is that when we talk about a Producer we mean that it is some kind of object that will give us some data
 and that when we talk about Consumer it is some type of object that will consume some data that we are going to give it.

+## 6. Outro  Generics == Alchemy
+The thing about generics is that everytime I think I finally understand how it's supposed to work something unexpected happens, exactly like alchemy so keep coding
+keep using Generics and you  will get a descent understanding of it. hope this paper helped you understand them and feel free to open an issue if you find something wrong
+or to ask a question.